muxumuxu/muxu-onboarding/README.md

 git create -p muxumuxu/my_app
 ```

 This middleman template is configured with [Sass](http://sass-lang.com/) and [Slim](http://slim-lang.com/).

+#### Custom Domain + SSL with GitHub pages

+- Create your domain on [Cactomain](https://cactomain.co/register)
+- Configure *Named Servers* with
+  - `ken.ns.cloudflare.com`
+  - `tegan.ns.cloudflare.com`
+- Add a new website on [Cloudfare](https://www.cloudflare.com/a/add-site) and wait to be correctly recognized
+- Once done, go to DNS section of Cloudfare and add two DNS records
+  - `A @ 192.30.252.153`
+  - `A @ 192.30.252.154`
+- Add custom domain to your GitHub repository
+- You should be OK

 ## Use [Rails](http://rubyonrails.org/) for complex websites